twilio/breakout-trust-onboard/samples/azure-iot/README.md

 # Azure IoT SDK C

-Integrating the Twilio Trust Onboard SDK directly to the Azure IoT C SDK is supported by using a custom HSM provider.
+Integrating the Twilio Trust Onboard SDK directly to the Azure IoT C SDK is supported by using a custom HSM provider, which is a part of the Trust Onboard dynamic library.
+You should link your application to the library, and include the respective header to use it.

-You compile the included cpp file with your application in lieu of any other HSM's included in the Azure IoT C SDK.
-This integration currently makes use of a not-yet-released extension to allow you to pass in parameters.
-The library installed in our pre-built image has this update already in place.

-## Install custom HSM plugin

-You will need to copy the following files from the `cloud-support/azure-iot/azure-iot-sdk-c` folder:

-    custom_hsm_twilio.h
-    custom_hsm_twilio.cpp

-## Include the header for the plugin:

-    #include "custom_hsm_twilio.h"
+    #include "TobAzureHsm.h"

 ## Initialize the plugin for Provisioning operations